-If you are standing at the window sipping your morning java and suddenly see your neighbor scooting up a tree with binoculars in tow, relax.
+If you are standing at the window sipping your morning coffee and suddenly see your neighbor scooting up a tree with binoculars in tow, relax.
 Today is National Bird Day, observed annually on January 5.
-Birders near and far will be positioning themselves for close encounters of the bird kind.
+Birdwatchers near and far will be positioning themselves for close encounters of the bird kind.

 Sylvester the Cat is not the biggest threat to the bird population, we are.
 We deforest their natural habitats.
 We capture then sell them to pet stores.
 Very few kids will forget the words of a certain politician who touted himself as a threat to Big Bird.